XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Methodology

+Table~\ref{tab:xr1_datasets_num} summarizes the distribution of episodes and frames across these datasets, together with their relative proportions.
 Since the number of episodes and frames varies significantly among different sources, we assign dataset-specific sampling weights during training to balance contributions and prevent overfitting to dominant datasets.
 We provide more details of the datasets in Appendix~\ref{appendix:dataset}.